-The word "nearsighted" is just another term to describe myopia — the condition where it's impossible to see things clearly unless they are relatively close to your eyes.
+The word "nearsighted" is a common term used to describe myopia — the condition where it's impossible to see things clearly unless they are relatively close to your eyes.

-A nearsighted person typically will be able to read a book or see a computer screen with ease but will have difficulty following the action on a movie screen or seeing words on a whiteboard at school.
+A nearsighted person typically will be able to read a book or see a computer screen with ease but will have difficulty seeing things across the room, such as writing on a chalkboard or whiteboard in a classroom.

 A nearsighted eye generally is an eye that has grown too long, so light comes to a focus in front of the retina instead of directly on it.
 This error in focusing position (or refractive error) causes objects that are far away to appear blurry.

-But a nearsighted person typically sees things up close clearly without eyeglasses or contact lenses.
-(Remember, a person with nearsightedness is "near-sighted.")
+But a nearsighted person usually can see objects up close without eyeglasses or contact lenses.
+(A person with nearsightedness is "near-sighted.")

-In Europe, people generally describe a nearsighted person as being "short sighted."
+In some parts of the world, people describe a nearsighted person as being "short sighted."
 The two terms mean the same thing.

 Growth in nearsightedness